Sanket9225/UsenetStreamer/README.md

 - Finally, add `https://myusenet.duckdns.org/manifest.json` (replace with your domain) to Stremio’s addon catalog.
 Use straight HTTPS—the addon will not show up over HTTP.

-### Features added:

-1. Rewrote using Deno 2.5 web ready API's where possible to reduce dependencies.
-2. Redis JSON Caching for every outside API (Cinemeta, Prowlarr)
-3. Auto delete bad lookups.
-A file fails, delete it from the cache..
-4. Secure API Keys so they are not shared in URLS.
-5. Uses the redis streams: cache to prevent downloading the same thing 500 times... ooops!
-6. Code split so it's easier to follow.
-7. Now ES7 compliant.
-8. Uses the webdav module to push the videos to Streaming, reducing the amount of code.

-### Features missing in this version:

-1. Only works with Prowlarr so far since that's what I've always used and that's how Sanket9225 originally released.
-2. I think I'm missing some spots where the error video should show..
-3. My result filtering sucks compared to Sanket9225.. need to spend more time there.